 2. Units with monthly rent above P10,000 are exempted

 Housing units that charge rental rates beyond Ten Thousand Pesos (P10,000) per month are NOT covered by the Rent Control Act.

 The owner may charge any amount he or she wishes as long as the prospective tenant will accept it.
 The parties are also free to negotiate and agree on rate increases and frequency of such increase, since there is no law governing units with monthly rent above P10,000.

-3. Rent-to-own units, commercial spaces, motels, and hotels also not covered
+3. Rent-to-own units, commercial spaces, motels, and hotels not covered

 Rented units which are used as motels, motel rooms, hotels, and hotel rooms are not covered by RA 9653.

 Commercial spaces, including those used for home industries, retail stores, or other business purposes, if the owner and his or her family actually live therein and use it principally for dwelling purposes, are also not covered.

 Units under a rent-to-own scheme also do not fall under the Rent Control Act because they are governed by separate contracts.
 Typically in this contract, the landlord may engage the tenant in a rent-to-own agreement that will allow the transfer of ownership of the rented unit to the tenant at a later date.
 This is a separate, binding agreement between the lessor and lessee and, as such, is exempted from the Rent Control Act.

-4. Illegal to charge beyond “1 Month Advance, 2 Months Deposit”
+4. “1 Month Advance, 2 Months Deposit” is illegal

 The law is clear regarding the imposition of the “1 Month Advance, 2 Months Deposit” rule.
 Owners of residential units cannot demand more than that; anything beyond it is considered illegal.